-The procedures in Section 5 apply only to qualifying allegations of sexual harassment (including sexual assault, dating violence, domestic violence,
+The procedures in Section 5 apply only to qualifying allegations of sexual harassment (including sexual assault, dating violence, domestic violence, and stalking, as defined in Section 2.3 above) involving students, staff, administrators, or faculty members.

 If other harassment or discrimination based upon a protected characteristic is alleged, see Section 6 for a description of the procedures applicable to the resolution of such offenses.
 If such other harassment or discrimination is alleged to have occurred based on the same facts and circumstances as alleged sexual harassment, all allegations of harassment or discrimination may be addressed through the processes described in this Section.
 In addition, the procedures in this Section may be used to address other collateral misconduct arising from the investigation of or occurring in conjunction with reported misconduct (e.g., vandalism, physical abuse of another).